 We love this question!
 Chocolate making is fun and easy when you have the right ingredients on hand.

 The simplest way to make chocolate begins with our Cacao Wafers.
 Once you’ve determined how many ounces you want to make and what percent cocoa you want, simple math will give you a basic recipe.
 For example, if you want to make 12 ounces of an 80% cocoa bar, multiply your total ounces (12) by the cocoa percentage (0.8) to get 9.6 ounces.
 This is how much cacao you’ll need to weigh out.
 The remaining 2.4 ounces is the amount of sweetener you’ll add.
+To make your life easier, we also have 60% cacao chocolate wafers and 70% cacao chocolate wafers that are ready to use!

 To start, melt your Cacao Wafers over low heat—ideally using a double boiler.
 Once the cacao is fully melted, remove it from the heat and whisk in your preferred sweetener.
 Organic cane sugar, honey, maple syrup, agave syrup, or brown sugar will all work well here.
 If you wish, now is also the time to whisk in some vanilla paste or extract and a pinch of salt.